-In Wednesday’s episode, “Caroling Dusk,” Michael played police officer Toine Wilkins, who has a run-in with lead character Ralph Angel Bordelon (Kofi Siriboe).
+In Wednesday’s episode, “Caroling Dusk,” Smith played police officer Toine Wilkins, who has a run-in with lead character Ralph Angel Bordelon (Kofi Siriboe).
 Wilkins confronts Bordelon, who is digging through a Dumpster in search of his son’s beloved doll.

 “Because I began my career post-transition and am not ’visibly trans,’ I had the privilege of choosing to disclose or not and I was able to go in for any role that fit my type,” he says.
 “I knew that at some point I would want to explore my trans experience in my work, but I wanted to make sure my self-understanding and skills were sharp enough to do justice to this deeply personal subject.”

 He found himself gravitating toward characters navigating other major life transitions—like dating, moving away from home, or leaving young adulthood.